Ideas to help design a Sensory garden.

 Some are designed to encourage activity and interaction.
 Some to provide a place for peacefulness, to be alone with time to think, or preferably if you have the space designed and built with all of these things.

-This is what distinguishes a sensory garden from an ordinary garden.
+This is what distinguishes a sensory garden from an ordinary garden after this ad.

 What really distinguishes a sensory garden from an ordinary garden environment.
 Is the inclusion of plants, materials features and objects with particular sensory qualities, used with the intention of stimulating our senses, Seeing, Hearing, Smelling, Touching and Tasting.
 When designing a sensory garden, in addition to the five senses we would normally associate with a Sensory garden.
 Also, consider these; Gravity, temperature, space and enclosure, to create a multi-sensory environment.